 I have to rebuild my home.
 Can I continue to get my homestead exemption?

 Yes.
 An exemption removes part of the value of your property from taxation and lowers your property tax bill.
 Your home qualifies for a homestead exemption if you own it and it is your principal residence on January 1, when property taxes are assessed.
 If you have to rebuild after a disaster, you can continue to receive the homestead exemption while rebuilding.

 What you need to know:

 - You must rebuild on the same property and live there afterward as your principal residence.

-- You must begin active construction or physical preparation for construction within a year after vacating the property.
-‘Physical preparation’ includes land clearing and architectural work.
+- You must begin active construction or physical preparation for construction within a year of vacating the property.
+"Physical preparation" includes land clearing and architectural work.

 - Your homestead exemption can be continued for up to two years while you rebuild.